sepisoad/macqukae/README.md

 # MacQuake

-- this is a cleaned-up version of quakespasm that just easy to compile on MacOS
+- this is a cleaned-up version of quakespasm that is easy to compile on MacOS (and it only works on MacOS)
 - it's mainly for my debugging purpose
 - it removes all the non necessary files from quakespasm to make navigation easy